 One of these still-active spiders is the very noticeable brown- or grey-coloured Huntsman.
-These hairy spiders can be as wide as 15 cm from leg to leg.
+These hairy spiders can be as wide as 15 cm.
 Their front legs are larger than the back ones and bend forwards like those of a crab.
 This shape also allows them to crawl in all directions very quickly.

 Your house or car are dry, and while not the most attractive guest, your harmless huntsman won't want to stay forever either.
 If you can bear to leave it there when you go out, you might well find it gone when you come home.

 Although Huntsman spiders can run fast, sometimes it is just not fast enough.
 They are a great food source for other animals and insects.
-Birds, geckoes, nematode worms and the egg parasites of wasps and flies are all fond of a hearty Huntsman meal.
+Birds, geckoes, nematode worms and the egg parasites of wasps and flies are all huntsman predators.

-You may not always see Huntsman spiders in action but they can leave a very noticeable ‘I was here’ message in your yard or house: their skin.
+You may not always see huntsman spiders in action but you will know they have been there when you find their skin.
 Huntsman must shed their skin to grow.

 Do they bite?

-While they may be scary looking, the huntsman do not do much damage to humans.
-Unless you provoke them, the spiders wont bite.
-If you somehow do get bitten, a cold pack is usually all you need to relieve any local pain and swelling.
+Huntsman spiders do not do much damage to humans.
+Unless you provoke them, the spiders won't bite.
+If you do get bitten, a cold pack is usually all you need to relieve any local pain and swelling.
 However, some species, like the Badge Huntsman, which occupy all parts of Australia, can cause prolonged pain, inflammation or vomiting.
-If you experience these symptoms, it is best to see medical attention to be sure.
+If you experience these symptoms, it is best to seek medical attention.

 The Mating Game

 Huntsman spiders prefer to mate when the weather is warm and humid.
-Male huntsman are a lucky lot.
-Unlike some other species of spider, they are rarely attacked by the females after mating.
-When she is impregnated, the female builds a silken sac where she lays her eggs – around 200.
+Unlike some other species of spider, the males are rarely attacked by the females after mating.
+When she is impregnated, the female builds a silken sac where she lays her eggs - around 200.
 The sac is placed under bark or a rock and she will stand guard for a few weeks.
 During this period the mother can be quite hostile and will rear up in a defensive display if provoked.
-When mum is ready she opens the egg sac and releases her spiderlings into the world.
+When she is ready she opens the egg sac and releases her spiderlings into the world.
 The babies start as a pale colour but will soon take on their distinct grey or brown colour in the weeks that follow.